 The Commissioning Team in the Partnership are responsible for the development of specifications and will work with stakeholders and HSCP operational services to develop the service specification.
 The Team work closely with Council Procurement and Legal Teams to ensure contracts are compliant.
-Contract monitoring arrangements are undertaken by the Team alongside operational staff to ensure commissioned services are aligned to Strategic priorities Partnership.
+Contract monitoring arrangements are undertaken by the

+Team alongside opera priorities Partnership. e commissioned serv rices are aligned to o Strategic